onurkerimov/onurkerimov/README.md

   <img width="87" src="https://github.com/pacy-dev/pacy-devtools/raw/main/packages/assets/pacy-logo.svg" align="left" />
 </a>

 I'm building the next generation of developer tools at [**Pacy**](https://pacy.dev).
 It lets you prompt, inspect, edit, and review your code from your browser.
 You can make change requests to Claude Code, Codex, or Cursor, simply by clicking elements on your webpage.
-It seamlessly integrates with majo IDEs, and major UI frameworks to supercharge your development workflow.
+It seamlessly integrates with major IDEs and UI frameworks to supercharge your development workflow.

 ---